 - Group size recommendation: 2-4 students

 - Introduce project by handing out Company Letter that outlines the problem.

-- Students analyze data to determine the recycling procedure to use in their proposal based on the data collected in the lab simulation.
+- Students will analyze data to determine the recycling procedure to use in their proposal based on the data collected in the lab simulation.

-- Students write a formal business letter to the company outlining their proposal including the recycling procedure, safety, and cost of the project.
+- Students will write a formal business letter to the company outlining their proposal including the recycling procedure, safety, and cost of the project.

 - An Answer Key for the simulation activity has been provided for teacher reference.

 - For more information on the simulation, see Simulation Activity: Metals in Aqueous Solutions

 - For the presentation/proposal, potential answers/recommendations by students could be: